-Grenada is home to the internationally accredited St George’s University, deemed one of the most highly regarded universities in the Caribbean, specialising in Medicine and Veterinary Science.
-And new citizens to Grenada, who take up residence, after one year, can benefit from up to 90% discount for undergrad courses at St George’s University.
+Grenada is home to the internationally accredited St George’s University, one of the most highly regarded universities in the Caribbean, specialising in Medicine and Veterinary Science.
+New citizens to Grenada who take up residence, can benefit from up to 90% discount for undergrad courses at the University.

 - A quick and easy way of obtaining citizenship

 Grenada scores full points, according to the CBI Index 2020, for offering a straightforward, streamlined process to gaining citizenship.
 There are no mandatory interviews, language tests or culture or history tests, and applicants don’t need to demonstrate minimum business experience or a proven track record of achievement which is the case with some other programmes.
 Also, Grenada doesn’t impose travel or residence requirements on citizenship by investment applicants, before, during or after citizenship.
 Finally, granting of Grenadian citizenship is speedy with an average turnaround time of 60-90 days.